haka-security/haka/doc/user/tutorial/stats.rst

 Dumping stats
 -------------
-The first lua script (``stats_on_exit``) gives an usage of the above api.
+The first Haka script (``stats_on_exit``) gives an usage of the above api.

 .. literalinclude:: ../../../sample/stats/stats_on_exit.lua
     :tab-width: 4
     :language: lua

-The script will output some statistics on collected http trafic after parsing all packets in the provided pcap file (i.e. at haka exit).
-Below, a snippet output generated while running the lua script file on the DARPA pcap file:
+The script will output some statistics on collected http trafic after parsing all packets in the provided pcap file (i.e. at Haka exit).
+Below, a snippet output generated while running the Haka script file on the DARPA pcap file:

 .. code-block:: console